fsschmitt/website/content/blog/cloud-native-monitoring-app-metrics/index.md

 ### Application layer

-As this layer is the one that varies the most and is can be tailor-made to whatever business value your application aims to bring, on most cases it requires us to do an exploration of what key metrics are valuable about our application use-case that will matter the most when we want to understand its behaviour and automate its monitoring.
+As this layer is the one that varies the most and is can be tailor-made to whatever business value your application aims to bring, on most cases it requires us to do an exploration of what key metrics are valuable about our application use-case that will matter the most when we want to understand its behavior and automate its monitoring.

 In our scenario, our application which focuses on reading messages from a certain queue, then based on some business logic sends an email with a certain template.